BaileyAndrew/antGLasso-Implementation/README.md

 This is a non-iterative algorithm for estimating the two constituent precision matrices of matrix data (within-row and within-column precisions).

+There are two variants of the algorithm - one with optimal space complexity (whose performance is dependent on a hyperparameter `b` controlling the goodness of the approximation, here we set `b=10`) and one with poor space complexity but better performance.
+The latter one is called 'Hungry anBiGLasso'.

 Also implemented are the scBiGLasso algorithm and _(not yet but soon)_ the TeraLasso algorithm, for comparisons.

 ## Practical Performance

 _(TODO: Compare with TeraLasso)_

+All comparisons are done using a large number of samples.
+For a small number of samples, results may be different.

 ### Runtimes